Introduction to Skynet

 Introduction

-AI agent deployment: Users can run or create a dedicated AI agent to perform whatever task is required through a consistent workflow that involves interfacing with Web3 and Web2 tools and services.
+AI agent deployment: Users can create dedicated AI agents to perform whatever task is required through a consistent workflow that involves interfacing with Web3 and Web2 tools and services.
+Creation of agents by non-developers is supported through no-code Agent Studio features.

-Payment layer: AI agents use the protocol's stablecoin sUSD to autonomously pay for services and tools consumed to carry out tasks on behalf of the user.
+Payment layer: AI agents use the protocol's stable coin sUSD to autonomously pay (through their own wallets) for services and tools consumed to carry out tasks on behalf of the user.
 These transactions are routed through the Skynet chain, which is fast, inexpensive, and offers several benefits.
+Fiat on-ramps and off-ramps are fully supported, which allows web2 tool providers to get paid and web2 users to easily adopt usage of Skynet via their own AI Assistants.

-In summary, Skynet handles agent orchestration, data security, memory, and payment, which are apparent problems in the agentic economy.
+In summary, Skynet handles agent creation, orchestration, data security, monetization and payments, while providing developers and creators with the invective mechanisms needed to build an open agentic economy.

 Last updated